lamberta/devkit-doc/api/math.md

 3. `count {number} = array.length`
 4. Return: `{number}`

 Compute the average of an array and weighs the result by `weight`. `count` is an optional parameter which specifies the number of elements to average.
 By default, the entire array is averaged.

-**Examples**

 ~~~
 array.weightedAverage([5,4,2,3,1],0.5) => 1.5